-The Court's decision in Morath upheld the constitutionality of the Finance System but noted that the Financing System was "undeniably imperfect".
+The Court's decision in Morath upheld the constitutionality of the Finance System but noted that the Finance System was "undeniably imperfect".
 While not compelled by the Morath decision to reform the Finance System, the Legislature could enact future changes to the Finance System.
 Any such changes could benefit or be a detriment to the District.
 If the Legislature enacts future changes to, or fails adequately to fund the Finance System, or if changes in circumstances otherwise provide grounds for a challenge, the Finance System could be challenged again in the future.
 In its 1995 opinion in Edgewood Independent School District v.
 Meno, 917 S.W.2d 717 (Tex.
 1995), the Court stated that any future determination of unconstitutionality "would not, however, affect the district's authority to levy the taxes necessary to retire previously issued bonds, but would instead require the Legislature to cure the system's unconstitutionality in a way that is consistent with the Contract Clauses of the U.S. and Texas Constitutions" (collectively, the "Contract Clauses"), which prohibit the enactment of laws that impair prior obligations of contracts.

 Although, as a matter of law, the Bonds, upon issuance and delivery, will be entitled to the protections afforded previously existing contractual obligations under the Contract Clauses, the District can make no representations or predictions concerning the effect of future legislation, or any litigation that may be associated with such legislation, on the District's financial condition, revenues or operations.
-While the enactment of future legislation to address school funding in Texas could adversely affect the financial condition, revenues or operations of the District, the District does not anticipate that the security for payment of the Bonds, specifically, the District's obligation to levy an unlimited debt service tax and any Permanent School Fund guarantee of the Bonds would be adversely affected by any such legislation.
+While the enactment of future legislation to address school funding in Texas could adversely affect the financial condition, revenues or operations of the District's obligation to levy an unlimited debt service tax and any Permanent School Fund guarantee of the Bonds would be adversely affected by any such legislation.
 See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM".